-- Three bridge replacement grant opportunities have been successful as well as two bridges that have half the funding made available.
-This combined with the interim solutions funding for the remaining timber bridges provides Council the opportunity to replace and extend the life of our bridge assets. - Council continues to seek funding under different streams to seal the unsealed sections on Mt Lindesay; rehabilitate Tooloom Rd and Torrington Rd. - Council continues to review grading practices and trialling new innovative ways to extend the life of our unsealed network. - Council continues to lobby the State government to increase the Regional Road Block Grant funding for normal routine maintenance and asset replacement. - Council has Black Spot funding application in for Boonoo Boonoo Falls Road, for crash reduction treatment; To seal Mt Lindesay Rd on the gravel section Tenterfield side of Bookookoorara Ck.
+- Three bridge replacement grant opportunities have been successful as well as two bridges that have 50/50 funding.
+This combined with the Bridges Interim Solutions funding for the remaining timber bridges provides Council the opportunity to replace and extend the life of our bridge assets. - Council continues to seek funding under different streams to seal the unsealed sections on Mt Lindesay; rehabilitate Tooloom Rd and Torrington Rd. - Council continues to review grading practices and trialling new innovative ways to extend the life of our unsealed network. - Council continues to lobby the State government to increase the Regional Road Block Grant funding for normal routine maintenance and asset replacement. - Council has Black Spot funding application in for Boonoo Boonoo Falls Road, for crash reduction treatment; A separate application to seal Mt Lindesay Rd on the gravel section Tenterfield side of Bookookoorara Ck under this funding has been unsuccessful.